A nonconservative kinetic framework for a closed-market society subject to shock events: Conclusions and research perspectives

+{Finally, a deep mathematical investigation on the case with sudden shock \eqref{shock2} is mandatory, as the uniqueness of the solution is not generally ensured.
+In addition, as outlined in this work, the greater the number of wealth classes the population is divided into, the more complex and accurate the model becomes.
+Therefore, deriving and analyzing a model based on a continuous microscopic variable that accounts for the actual income of each individual rather than the mean income — represents a promising direction for future applications, as recently shown, for instance, in the context of diseases \cite{menale2024nonconservative,conte2024kinetic,oliveira2024reaction,ramos2021kinetic}.}

-\paragraph*{Acknowledgements.} The research of M.M. and R.T. has been carried out under the auspices of GNFM (National Group of Mathematical-Physics) of INDAM (National Institute of Advanced Mathematics).
+\paragraph*{Acknowledgements.} M.M. and R.T. have written this paper within the activities of GNFM (National Group of Mathematical-Physics) of INDAM (National Institute of High Mathematics).
 R.T. is a post-doc fellow supported by the National Institute of Advanced Mathematics (INdAM), Italy.
-The work of R.T. and A.J.S. was carried out in the frame of activities sponsored by the Cost Action CA18232 and supported by the Portuguese national funds (OE), through FCT/MCTES Projects UIDB/00013/2020, UIDP/00013/2020, PTDC/03091/2022 (“Mathematical Modelling of Multi-scale Control Systems: applications to human diseases (CoSysM3)”), The work of R.T. was carried out in the frame of activities sponsored by University of Parma through the action Bando di Ateneo 2022 per la ricerca co-funded by MUR-Italian Ministry of Universities and Research - D.M.
-737/2021 - PNR - PNRR - NextGenerationEU (project: “Collective and self-organised dynamics: kinetic and network approaches”).
+The work of R.T. and A.J.S. was carried out in the frame of activities sponsored by the Cost Action CA18232 and supported by the {Project ``Mathematical Modelling of Multi-scale Control Systems: applications to human diseases (CoSysM3)'', 2022.03091.PTDC (\url{https://doi.org/10.54499/2022.03091.PTDC}), Portuguese national funds (OE) through FCT/MCTES.
+A.J.S. thanks the support by Project UID/00013: Centro de Matem\'atica da Universidade do Minho (CMAT/UM).} The work of R.T. was carried out in the frame of activities sponsored by the University of Parma through the action Bando di Ateneo 2022 per la ricerca co-funded by MUR-Italian Ministry of Universities and Research - D.M.
+737/2021 - PNR - PNRR - NextGenerationEU (project: ``Collective and self-organised dynamics: kinetic and network approaches'').
+M.M. acknowledges the Italian National Recovery and Resilience Plan (NRRP), M4C2, funded by the European Union – NextGenerationEU (Project IR0000011, CUP B51E22000150006, EBRAINS-Italy), and by the EU Horizon Europe Program under the specific Grant Agreement 101147319, EBRAINS 2.0 project.